coryshain/cdr/README.md

     python -m cdr.bin.help( <SCRIPT-NAME>)*

 CDR(NN) models are defined using configuration (`*.ini`) files, which can be more convenient than shell arguments for specifying many settings at once, and which provide written documentation of the specific settings used to generate any given result.
-For convenience, we have provided a utility to initialize a new `*.ini` file, which can be run like this (where chunks followed by "?" are optional):
+For convenience, we have provided a utility to initialize a new `*.ini` file, which can be run like this:

     python -m cdr.bin.create_config > PATH.ini